TheXaman/jellyfin-plugin-languageTags/README.md

 # Jellyfin Language Tags Plugin

 ## About
 Jellyfin Language Tags Plugin is a .NET-based plugin that adds language tags to media files based on their audio tracks.
 It extracts language information from the audio tracks using FFmpeg.
-These generated language tags help users manage libraries in multilingual households.
+Language tags help users filter media in multilingual households, showing only content in their preferred language.

 ## Example Usage
 Install the plugin and scan your library.
 Then, navigate to the parental controls of individual users and restrict content based on desired language tags.
 For example: